-An elegant fraud that exploits the tendency of the human mind to miss out small discrepancies.
-A scammer creates a messenger account similar to the one used by top rated freelancer, but with a small difference.
-For example, instead of @JohnSmith they register as @John-Smith.
+An elegant fraud that exploits the tendency of the human mind to miss out on small discrepancies.
+A scammer creates a messenger account similar to the one used by a top-rated freelancer, but with a small difference.
+For example, instead of @JohnSmith, they register as @John-Smith.
 Then they send you the link to the real freelancer’s profile along with the fake contact address.
 You see the profile, call the scammer, make a prepayment – and they disappear.
 Smooth.

 Sometimes, freelancers can abandon your project when they “don’t feel like working on it anymore.”
 Or, when they realize they lack the skill to successfully complete your order.
 Or, when they receive a prepayment and it dawns on them that they can just take your money and vanish in the wilderness of the internet.
 Ghosting is a common problem on many crowdsourcing marketplaces, Freelancer included.
 Which doesn’t alleviate the chagrin when you run into a ghost yourself.
 The best way to fight ghosting is to avoid it.